isomerpages/csa-csro-licensing/_how-to/Apply for licence/About.md

 <li>Providers who offer or intend to offer both LCS are required to submit separate licence applications and obtain a licence for each LCS.</li>

-<li>With effect from the commencement of the licensing framework on [date], all providers who are engaged in the business of providing LCS, have until [date + 6 months] to apply for a licence.
-Providers who have submitted their licence application to CSRO between [date] and [date + 6 months], may continue to engage in the business until a decision is made on their licence application.
+<li>With effect from the commencement of the licensing framework on 4 April 2022, all providers who are engaged in the business of providing LCS, have until [date + 6 months] to apply for a licence.
+Providers who have submitted their licence application to CSRO between 4 April 2022 and [date + 6 months], may continue to engage in the business until a decision is made on their licence application.
 Any providers providing the LCS after [date + 6 months], without having lodged an application for a licence, will be deemed to be operating illegally.
 In the event that the application for a licence is refused, the provider would not be allowed to engage or continue to engage in the business of providing the LCS.</li>